casey/puzzlebox/README.md

 puzzlebox
 ---------

-It's out there, somewhere, listening to the public internet.
+It's out there, behind some IPv4 address, listening to the public internet.

 The secret is the private key that corresponds to this address: